Greetings and Salutations;

 - There is often very little thought about the more important aspect of the program…which was to set up a program to integrate the computers into the learning plans of the school.
 Without a comprehensive plan that the teachers were, at least, comfortable with, the project is always doomed to failure.

 Oh yes, the system, which the Principal had spent close to $12,000 on consisted of a TRS-80 computer, networked to a dozen or so TRS-80 workstations.
 It was one step up from inscribing Cuneiform on clay blocks and an abacus, but only JUST.
-I believe that the system sat, gathering dust, for several years before it was discarded.
-This, particular program hit most, if not all of the bullet points I listed above.
+This particular program hit most, if not all of the bullet points I listed above.

 I want to finish off by touching on the topic of resources for Public Schools.
 Everywhere I have looked, I see a similar pattern.
 Some schools in the district have huge amounts of funding. others struggle by, as they are running on a shoe string.
 The effects of this are obvious, at least to me.
 The schools with greater resources get the better teachers, retain them longer, can afford to support continuing education for those teachers, and, have more tools for learning available to the students.
 The poorer schools are, as one might expect, just the opposite.
 Salaries are often lower, perks are minimal or non-existent, and teachers are either the ones simply holding on for retirement, or, are just out of college, and learning on the job.
 Very often, these schools are forced to hold bake sales and other fundraisers simply to keep alive.
 The better funded schools rarely have that need.
 In the case of the less well funded schools, there is always a huge turnover in staff…which leaves the school in an unsettled state of mind, hurts the “Corporate Memory” of the school, and means that the students are not being educated as well as they should be.